 Salary statistics for technical and administrative staff

-To get an idea of where you are placed salary wise in relation to other employees with the same position, we provide statistics from the university's statistical tool Kuben.
+To get an idea of where you are in terms of salary in relation to employees with the same position, we show here statistics from the university's statistical tool Kuben in August 2023.

 This aims to increase mobility between faculties by reducing thresholds and thus promoting career opportunities.
-The salary statistics below are thus based on the position title within the whole university.
-However, there are still differences between the faculties for certain positions.
-Therefore, the statistics below are unfortunately not always comparable for certain groups from a salary policy perspective.
-We are working with the employer to change the structural problems that exist within the university.
+The salary statistics below are thus based on the job title of the entire university.
+However, it still looks very different at the faculties in certain positions.
+Therefore, the statistics below are not always accurate for certain groups from a wage policy perspective.
+We work with the employer to change the structural problems that exist within the university.

-The salary setting at Lund University is individual and the salaries are differentiated, which means that the assessment of your performance will affect what salary you have.
+The salary at the university is individual and the salaries are differentiated, which means that the assessment of your performance will affect what salary you have.

-If you want to see what the average salary looks like within a specific faculty or department you can choose your own parameters in Lund University's statistical tool Kuben (you must be on Campus or use a VPN).
-You select Personal (Staff) and then Löneläge per befattning (Salary level per title).
-It is only available in Swedish.
+If you want to see what the average salary looks like within a specific faculty or activity, then you can choose your own parameters in Lund University's statistical tool Kuben (you must be on campus or use VPN).
+You select Human resources and then Salary situation per position.

-If you want to see how the salaries at LU compares to the rest of Sweden, you can use Saco Lönesök.
-You choose the union you are a member of (Välj förbund) and log in through their system.
+If you want to see how salaries at LU are in relation to the rest of Sweden, you can use Saco Lönesök.
+You choose the association you are a member of and log in through them.

 Where you are in your career affects where in the statistics you should be.
-If you are early in your career, you may be somewhere between the 10% percentile and the average salary.
-If you are at the end of your career, you may be a bit above average, perhaps closer to the 90% percentile.
+If you're brand new, you might be somewhere between the 10% percentile and the average salary.
+If you are at the end of your career, you should perhaps be a bit above average, perhaps closer to the 90% percentile.
 If you have a special area of responsibility within your position without being a manager, you should also be higher.